Code of Conduct

-Don’t use language likely to offend people based on race, gender, sexual orientation, religion, or political views.
+Don’t use content likely to offend people based on race, gender, sexual orientation, religion, or political views.

 Don’t use sarcasm and jokes that can be misinterpreted.

 Don’t disrupt discussions with irrelevant, off-topic remarks, bully or intimidate others.

 Users posting any of the following material will either be in some cases warned but most of the time banned right away: Spam, scams, harassment, pornography, copyright-infringing material, self-promotion, and/or any other language that is offensive or in violation of local or international laws.
 The forum administration reserves the right to determine what language is or is not acceptable.